-- Model misspecification: if the world is not Cobb-Douglas... - Part of the variation due to specification error some firms/sectors have a different elasticity, which will show up as differences in TFP; - Also the specification error might change with the level of development or even with the level of reallocation in the economy.
+- Model misspecification: if the world is not Cobb-Douglas... - Part of the variation due to specification error some firms/sectors have a different elasticity, which will show up as differences in TFP; - Especially the case since sectors are very aggregated, and are made up of lots of subsectors, with very different production functions. - Also the specification error might change with the level of development or even with the level of reallocation in the economy.